 9. Working from a home office, also known as ‘business premises’

-“I have asked contractors any number of times to provide me with evidence that they worked from their home office during part of their contract under investigation, and they have been unable to provide me with firm evidence.”
+Many contractors do not have evidence that they worked from their home office during part of their contract under investigation, and are unable to provide firm evidence.

-Vessey suggests entering diary notes, emailing your client confirming you plan to work at your home office, indicating on your timesheets those days you have spent working from your own premises and recording on the invoice time spent away from the client’s site.
+Enter diary notes, email your client confirming you plan to work at your home office, indicating on your timesheets those days you have spent working from your own premises and recording on the invoice time spent away from the client’s site.

 10. Meeting clients’ clients, and meetings generally